Erdogan's government aims to ban opposition parties ahead of elections - ExBulletin

 Erdogan’s government aims to ban opposition parties ahead of elections

-Since March 2021, the government of President Recep Tayyip Erdogan has been trying to dissolve the Peoples’ Democratic Party (HDP) – the third party in parliament – over its alleged links to banned Kurdish activists.
+President Recep Tayyip Erdogan’s government has tried to dissolve the Peoples’ Democratic Party (HDP) – the third largest parliament since March 2021 over its alleged links to banned Kurdish activists.

 The party says it is singled out for standing up for Kurdish rights and resisting the government’s growing crackdown on political freedoms and dissent.